danielelozzi/SPEED/README.md

 * **Enhanced Pupillometry Plotting**: Generates a detailed pupillometry time series plot with dynamic background coloring (green for gaze on surface, red for gaze off surface) and separate lines for left and right pupil diameters (if available), providing insights into attention and cognitive load.
 * **Saccade Analysis Plots**: Visualizes mean and peak saccade velocities over time, as well as saccade amplitude over time.
 * **Blink Time Series**: Provides a binary time series plot indicating the presence or absence of blinks.
 * **Density Heatmap Generation**: Creates heatmaps that visualize the areas of highest concentration for fixations and gaze points.
-This visualization, similar to Figure 2 in the reference article, uses a kernel density estimate (KDE) to graphically represent eye-tracking data.
+This visualization uses a kernel density estimate (KDE) to graphically represent eye-tracking data.